 The fundamental model followed is one of collaborating, teaching and connecting with the rich human service network in the community rather than trying to replicate or duplicate those services in-house.

-Samaritan Center began in 1981 when of seven city churches responded to the closing of Unity Kitchen, to the general public.
+Samaritan Center began in 1981 when seven city churches responded to the closing of Unity Kitchen, to the general public.
 With high numbers of homeless and other food insecure people suddenly without emergency food services, these churches organized to provide daily bag lunches at St. Paul’s Episcopal Cathedral on Montgomery Street.

 From these humble beginnings, Samaritan has developed into an independent organization: unaffiliated with any faith, embracing all faiths (and no faith at all) offering hot, nutritious meals daily for those in need.